Best Hiking Hat: The Best for Outdoor Adventure

 Brim Width & Shape

-A four-inch broad brim is just about ideal for sun protection on outdoor adventures.
-However, when you are out hiking, you need to make sure that your brim isn’t so floppy or wide that it interferes with your field of vision.
-A good rule of thumb is to find a brim that is at least 2.75 inches wide.
-If the underside of the brim has a dark color, that’s even better as it lessens glare.
+A four-inch broad brim is ideal for sun protection on outdoor adventures.
+However, when hiking, ensure that your brim isn’t so floppy or wide that it interferes with your field of vision.
+A good rule of thumb is to find a brim that’s at least 2.75 inches wide.
+If the underside of the brim has a dark color, that’s even better as it reduces glare.

 UV radiation can be scattered or reflected by different surfaces.
 Snow can reflect as much as 80% of UV radiation, sand on a dry beach by about 15%, and seafoam around 25%.
 UV rays that are reflected can bounce under your hiking hat’s brim, striking your nose, chin, and cheeks.